Last updated on April 29, 2025

 Ghost Quarter

 Ghost Quarter was once the premium way to get rid of problematic lands like the Urza Tron lands in Modern and Standard.
-But Field of Ruin is probably the better card.
+But Field of Ruin and Demolition Field have taken its place.

 Haven of the Spirit Dragon